ahelsing/geni-tools/doc/IssuingReleases.md

 See the [instructions on creating these binaries](CreatingBinaries.md).

 To test these installers:
-* Try each on multiple versions of the OS, starting from a clean install of the OS
+* Try each on the most recent version(s) of the OS, starting from a clean install of the OS
- * Mac OS X 10.8+ ideally
- * Windows 7, 8, 10 ideally
 * Test each included executable

 # Merge the release branch